BasementKrew/revelation.io/_posts/2014-07-14-golang-bytes.markdown

 Cheers! 🍻
 ```

 If your browser supports UTF8 you will see "Cheers" text with the popular clinking mugs emoji.
-Silly and simple example to drive home the point. strings are good for human readable text and bytes for pretty much anything else.
-Also as we close I would like to throw a quick recommendation for reading Joel Spolsky's blog post on Unicode and characters sets, which Rob Pike links to in the golang article below.
-It has a nice 10,000 foot view of unicode and talks a bit about UTF8, which golang strings are encoded in by default.
+While this is a silly and simple example, it drives home the point. strings are good for human readable text and bytes for pretty much anything else.
+As one last note, I would like to throw a quick recommendation for reading Joel Spolsky's blog post on Unicode and characters sets, which Rob Pike links to in the golang article below.
+It has a nice 10,000 foot view of Unicode and talks a bit about UTF8, which golang strings are encoded in by default.
 As always feedback is welcomed.

 [Strings, bytes, runes and characters in Go](http://blog.golang.org/strings)